Cheap Auto Insurance in New Mexico (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-New Mexico drivers pay an average annual car insurance premium of $1,585, lower than the national average of $1,890.
-However, car insurance rates in New Mexico soared 38% in the first six months of 2023, likely a result of a surge in the state's accident frequency and severity, and the escalating costs of repairs.
+Car insurance rates rose more than 38% in New Mexico during 2023, likely a result of a surge in the state's accident frequency and severity, a high number of uninsured drivers, and the escalating costs of repairs.

 Quick Facts